ICD-10 Codes in South Africa: A Doctor's Guide to Clean Medical Aid Claims

 Can I use a three-character ICD-10 code on a claim?

 Only when the WHO classification provides no fourth-character subdivision for that category.
-Where fourth characters exist, the three-character entry is a category header rather than a codable diagnosis, and the Master Industry Table flags it as not valid for clinical use — schemes will reject it.
-Always code to the highest level of specificity the classification provides.
+Where fourth characters exist, the three-character entry is a category header rather than a codable diagnosis, and the Master Industry Table flags it as not valid for clinical use, so schemes reject it.
+The South African coding standards require coding to the highest level of specificity the classification provides.

 What should I do if I don't know the exact ICD-10 code?